MagnificentStarfish/refSchedule/backend/reference.md

 GraphQL Schema (Menu):

-Purpose: Defines what data clients can request and how they can interact with it.
+-Purpose: Defines what data clients can request and how they can interact with it.
-Analogy: Think of it as the menu in a restaurant.
+-Analogy: Think of it as the menu in a restaurant.
 It tells customers what pizzas are available, what sizes they come in, what toppings they can choose, and the price.
-Example: The menu lists a "Margherita Pizza" with options for size (small, medium, large) and toppings (basil, mozzarella, tomatoes).
+-Example: The menu lists a "Margherita Pizza" with options for size (small, medium, large) and toppings (basil, mozzarella, tomatoes).

 Mongoose Model (Recipe Book):

-Purpose: Defines how data is stored, validated, and retrieved from the database.
+-Purpose: Defines how data is stored, validated, and retrieved from the database.
-Analogy: Think of it as the recipe book in the kitchen.
+-Analogy: Think of it as the recipe book in the kitchen.
 It provides detailed instructions on how to make each pizza, including the ingredients, measurements, and steps.
-Example: The recipe book has a detailed recipe for "Margherita Pizza" that includes the exact amount of basil, mozzarella, and tomatoes needed for each size.
+-Example: The recipe book has a detailed recipe for "Margherita Pizza" that includes the exact amount of basil, mozzarella, and tomatoes needed for each size.

 Combining the Concepts
 While it might seem like you could combine these definitions, they serve different roles and are used in different parts of the application.
 Here's a more detailed explanation:

 GraphQL Schema (Menu)
-Defines the structure of the data for the API.
+-Defines the structure of the data for the API.
-Ensures clients know what data they can request and what fields are required.
+-Ensures clients know what data they can request and what fields are required.

 Example:
 A pizza has a name, size, toppings, and price.
 Clients can query for a pizza and get these details.

 Mongoose Model (Recipe Book)
-Defines how the data is stored and validated in the database.
+-Defines how the data is stored and validated in the database.
-Ensures data integrity and consistency.
+-Ensures data integrity and consistency.

 Example:
 A pizza document in the database must have a name, size, toppings, and price.